 These are the top 10 high paying STEM jobs for recent graduates:

 - Software Developer/ Computer Programmer – Software developers or programmers are in high demand and best STEM career in terms of job growth for IT Jobs.
-Developers invent the technologies that we sometimes rely for every day.
 Programmers or Developers performs programming, coding, designing, improving the code for existing programs, also check for bugs in software and collaborate with fellow developers, management or clients.
 They are creative, natural problem solvers and have technical expertise, strong analytical skills and the ability to think outside the box.
 The BLS projects more than 30% employment growth between 2016 and 2026, which is much faster than average for all occupations.
 The annual median salary for Software Developers and Programmers is well about $102,470.

 - Actuary – Actuarial science is a discipline that uses mathematics, statistics and financial theory to measure, manage and mitigate financial risk and uncertainty.
 For a career in Actuary, degree majoring in mathematics, statistics or actuarial science is required.
-To be an actuary you should specialize in a particular area of the field, such as health insurance, property insurance, or life insurance, or other.
 To become a certified actuary, you need to pass the exams and obtain certification through the Casualty Actuarial Society or the Society of Actuaries.
-Depending upon type of actuary you want to be, there are different exam requirements.
-The early exams are the same for all sorts of actuaries, though the final exams would differ depending upon the specialty of actuary.
+Depending upon type/speciality of actuary you want to be, there are different exam requirements.
 This job will show a growth from 2016 to 2026 at a rate of 22%.
 Entry-level positions can be grabbed with a require bachelor’s degree.
 Their average median wage is about $114,850.

 - Mathematician – A mathematician uses an extensive knowledge of mathematics to solve mathematical problems, conduct research to explore and use formulas and models to develop theories.
 They use data as an important aspect to analyze and interpret data for practical purposes, such as business, engineering or science decisions and problems.
 Mathematicians are commonly associated with academic careers but not every mathematics major seeks a university faculty position.
 They also work in variety of other fields, like astronomy, government, robotics, climatology, medicine and many more.
-Some standard Mathematician job profiles include financial analysts, systems analysts, professors and elementary, middle and high school teachers.
 Entry-level careers in mathematics fields do require education beyond a bachelor’s degree like Masters or PhD.
 This job have a whopping 30% increase in new jobs by 2026, so makes the job of a mathematician in our best STEM jobs.
 The average median wage for a mathematician is about $104,700.

 - Petroleum Engineer – Energy is a renewable technology and an important industry in the 21st century.
 So it’s an important industry and one of the best paying STEM jobs.
 Petroleum engineers design and develop methods for extracting oil and gas from deposits below the Earth’s surface.
 Petroleum engineers also find new ways to extract oil and gas from older wells considering economic and environmental factors.
 According to BLS, jobs for petroleum engineers are expected to increase by 15% between 2016 and 2026, compared to the seven percent average for other professions.
 In order to become a Petroleum engineer you need to possess a degree in Petroleum Engineering, which usually takes around four years and involves class work, labs and field work.
 The annual median salary for Petroleum engineers are $128,230.